Cayman Islands: Country and Foreign Investment

 Foreigners without Caymanian status seeking employment must apply for a work permit from the Immigration Department.
 Not all applications are successful.
-Work permits are generally valid for up to three years, or for up to five years in the case of domestics, teachers, doctors and ministers of religion.
+Work permits are valid for up to three years (up to five years for domestics, teachers, doctors and ministers of religion.)
 Five-year permits can also be granted to holders of certain positions that have been approved under a 'business staffing plan,' which the board now requires from firms employing 15 or more foreigners.

 The one-month temporary and six-month, short-term, work permits have been abolished.
 Instead, a temporary work permit may now be issued for a period not exceeding six months.
-All such applications will be made to, and decided by, the Chief Immigration Officer or his designate.
+All such applications will be made to, and decided by, the chief immigration officer or his designate.

 Since such grants are not extendable or renewable it will be important for applicants to state clearly the length of time that the temporary work permit will be required.
 In deciding whether an application should be granted or refused, the same criteria will be used as for the grant of a full work permit, except that employers will not be required to advertise or to demonstrate that they operate a training programme.
 Employers should also note that a temporary work permit cannot be converted into a one-year permit.
 The one-year permit must be submitted and granted prior to the expiry of the temporary permit if the employee wishes to continue to work.

-On April 28, the Cayman Islands parliament passed the Immigration (Amendment) Bill 2010.
+In 2010, the Cayman Islands parliament passed the Immigration (Amendment) Bill 2010.
 This permits 25-year residence to wealthy individuals who invest in businesses that contribute to the prosperity of the islands, on certain conditions.